 The Municipal Accommodation Tax (MAT) is applied to short term accommodations after July 1, 2022.
 The Town of Niagara-on-the-Lake (the Town) administers and collects the MAT.
-As the local Destination Marketing Organization (DMO), the Chamber, operating as Tourism Niagara-on-the-Lake, is entitled to 50% of the funds collected from the MAT.
+Tourism Niagara-on-the-Lake is entitled to 50% of the funds collected from the MAT, as per the Municipal Accommodation Finance Agreement, signed by both organizations.